 - detroit mi

-We’re bringing together eight innovators from the photography and videography world for two days of learning and sharing.
+We’re bringing together eight innovators from the photography and creative worlds for two days of learning and sharing.
 Whether you’re just starting out, or photography has been your full time hustle for years, we think you’ll be inspired or, at the very least, entertained by the group we’ve brought together.
-From a commercial photographer from right here in the Midwest, to a destination wedding powerhouse from New Zealand, there’s a little something for everyone.
+From a wedding photographer raised right here in Metro Detroit, to a pair of twin creative powerhouses from rural Louisiana, there’s a little something for everyone.
 We’ll be gathering at the Jam Handy, in the New Center neighborhood of Detroit, our home for two days of learning and one night of partying.

 We hope for better things; it shall arise from the ashes.
 The slogan for the city we love, Detroit, says it all.
 We hope you’ll join us to see what’s arisen in the city.